AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

     1. Practice these steps with another account.
 1. Once you're comfortable with this process, do the same to strengthen the passwords of your high-priority (important) online service accounts.

 This isn't glamorous, and might feel clunky or awkward until you get the hang of it.
 Despite that, it's the single most important cybersecurity self-defense measure you can take to prevent your account from being hijacked or accessed by attackers.
+Moreover, it makes changing your password periodically much easier and less stressful because there's nothing new for you to remember.
+It even makes switching between multiple accounts on the same service easier, since many password manager apps have options to automatically fill-in log in forms or to do so by hitting a keyboard shortcut on a laptop, or notification area icon on a mobile phone.

 Once you do get the feel for this, you can start using a "password" manager to manage many different kinds of secrets, including private notes to yourself or highly-sensitive information such as bank account numbers, Wi-Fi network passkeys, and any other secrets you need to remember.

 # Discussion